michielappelman/workers-sso-auto-login/README.md

 ### 4. Configure Cloudflare Access

+- Protect your admin portal URL with Access.
-- Protect your legacy app’s URL with Access.
+- Protect your legacy app's URL with Access.

-- Ensure the Access policy includes the `cf-access-authenticated-user-email` header.
+### 5. Configure Applications and Users via Admin Portal

+1. Visit your admin portal at the configured hostname (e.g., `app-admin.example.com`).
+2. Add your applications with the following details:
+   - Hostname (e.g., `erp.example.com`)
+   - Login path (e.g., `/login`)
+   - Username field name
+   - Password field name
+   - Session cookie name
+   - Auto-login setting
+3. For each application, add user mappings:
+   - Access email (from Cloudflare Access)
+   - Legacy username
+   - Legacy password

-### 5. Test the Integration
+### 6. Test the Integration

-- Visit your application’s login page.
+- Visit your application's login page.
 - You should be auto-logged in as the mapped legacy user, without needing to enter credentials.

+## Potential Customization

+Different applications may use different login forms and field names.
+The admin portal allows you to configure:

+- The login path for each application
+- The form field names for username and password
+- The session cookie name used by the application
+- Whether to auto-submit the login form

 ## Security Notes

-- Store legacy passwords securely in D1.
+- Passwords are stored securely in D1.
 - Note that the temporary password will be available in plaintext in the HTML of the intercepted page.
 It cannot be used to log in to any application, but is matched on as a 'placeholder' to replace with the real password to the origin.
 - Only deploy this Worker for applications where you control both the authentication mapping and the backend.
+- Ensure your admin portal is properly protected with Cloudflare Access.

 ## Troubleshooting

 - If login fails, check:
-  - The D1 mapping for the user’s email.
+  - The D1 mapping for the user's email.
   - The Worker logs for POST body and header mismatches.
+  - Application configuration in the admin portal.
 - Compare network requests from manual and Worker-driven logins using browser dev tools.

 ## References